aferriss/openImageDownloader/README.md

 `python download.py --dest myNewDataset --json myJSONFile.json`

 That's it!
 All the files will be saved to a folder in the location that you specified.
+These SQL queries were pulled from [Google's OpenImage Page](https://cloud.google.com/bigquery/public-data/openimages)